chief17/chief17/README.md

 - 👋 Hi, I’m @chief17
 - 👀 I’m interested in ...
 Hardware/Networks
-- 🌱 I’m currently learning ...
-Bash
+- 🌱 I’m currently sharpening ...
+C

 <!---
 chief17/chief17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.